topofocus/arcadedb/README.md

 Model-Classes have to be declared in the model directory.
 Namespaces are supported.
 Model-attributes are taken from [Dry-types](https://dry-rb.org/gems/dry-types/1.2/built-in-types/).

-A **Query Proprocessor** is implemented.
+A **Query Preprocessor** is implemented.
 Its adapted from ActiveOrient.
 The [documentation](https://github.com/topofocus/active-orient/wiki/OrientQuery) is still valid,  however the class has changed to `Arcade::Query`.

 The **second Layer** handles Database-Requests.